 If you did a first look, you will still get those emotions but what is special about it, is that it will only be you two.
 No one is going to see him cry, and joke around with him later about it.
 It’s a private moment and the emotions will be the same, whether or not you are walking down the aisle.

-To answer your question, three first looks I did, the groom still teared up when he saw his bride again when she walked down the aisle.
-Because there is a difference between seeing her for the first time, and seeing her walk down the aisle and into your ceremony where you both will say I Do, and that alone is emotional enough to still make anyone cry.
+Three first looks I did, the groom still teared up when he saw his bride again when she walked down the aisle.
+Because there is a difference between seeing her for the first time, and seeing her walk down the aisle.

-2. Can I do a first look with my dad/mom and do family formals before the ceremony so I can still have the traditional experience with my husband, and do the bride and groom photos after the ceremony?
+2. Can I do a first look with my dad/mom and do family formals before the ceremony?

 Absolutely!
-This is always encouraged if you have a very short time between the ceremony end time and the reception start time.
-Whats great about getting family formals out the way before the ceremony, is that if there is only half an hour or so for photos after the ceremony, all we have to focus on is the whole wedding party together which lasts about 5 minutes, and the remaining 25 or so can be for the bride and groom.
+This is always encouraged if you have a very short time between the ceremony and reception.
+Whats great about getting family formals done before the ceremony, is that if there is only half an hour or so for photos after the ceremony, all we have to focus on is the whole wedding party together which lasts about 5 minutes, and the remaining 25 or so can be for the bride and groom.
 Any good photographer can still capture plenty of images in that amount of time 😉

 Your wedding day is special, and it’s your one and only day.
 In some cases, a first look might be for you!
-I hope this blog helps you in deciding on a first look, and if you have any more questions, please feel free to reach out to me!
+I hope this blog helps you in deciding on a first look!